-In 1903 He was born in Latvia.
-In the winter of (21) He arrived in the United States with his mother and old sister after a 12-day voyage.
+In 1903 He was born in Russia.
+In the winter of (21) He arrived in the United States with his mother and older sister after a 12-day voyage.
 In the autumn of (22) He settled in New York and started his life as an artist after he watched art students (23) In 1936 He began writing a book in which he mentioned the (24) between the work of modern painters and the children's art.
 He said the former was influenced by (25) and the latter could transform itself into that art form.
-In 1947 He (26) his new works of art at the Betty Parsons Gallery.

-During a period of (27) He discovered the rectangular blocks of two to three over the opposing or contrasting, yet (28) colors. loss of his mother in 1948 From then on His art works were untitled.
+In 1949 He (26) his new works of art at the Betty Parsons Gallery.
+During a period of (27) over the loss of his mother He discovered the rectangular blocks of two to three opposing or contrasting, yet (28) colors.
+From then on His art works were untitled.
 In order for the dealers to differentiate one work from another, sometimes (29) would be added to the name.
 For the next few years Rothko painted in oil only on large vertical pieces of cloth in order to (30) the viewer, or to make the viewer feel enveloped within the picture.